'Alternative facts' banned in Sask. legislature as speaker seeks to rein in sparring MLAs

 The phrase "alternative facts" has been added to the list of unparliamentary language in Saskatchewan's legislative assembly.

-Speaker Randy Weekes issued his ruling on Thursday, in response to a point of order raised a day prior by Nicole Sarauer, the NDP MLA for Regina Douglas Park.
+Speaker Randy Weekes issued his ruling on Thursday, in response to a point of order raised a day prior by NDP house Leader Nicole Sarauer, who serves as MLA for Regina Douglas Park.

 She had taken issue with Finance Minister Donna Harpauer's use of the phrase during question period while responding to NDP MLA Vicki Mowat, who represents Saskatoon-Fairview.